-AMP reports that there are no proceedings or transactions relating to the issuance, sale or delivery of the Series 2019 Bonds.
-AMP reports that there is no litigation pending or, to the knowledge of AMP, threatened against or affecting AMP, in any way questioning or in any manner affecting the validity or enforceability of the Series 2019 Bonds, the Power Sales Contract or the Indenture.
+AMP reports that there is no litigation pending or, to the knowledge of AMP, threatened against or affecting AMP, in any way questioning or in any manner affecting the validity or enforceability of the Series 2020A Bonds, the Power Sales Contract or the Indenture.

-AMP is a party from time to time to litigation typical for electric utilities of its size and type.
-In the opinion of AMP's General Counsel for Corporate Affairs, no such litigation is pending or, to her knowledge threatened, against AMP that is material to the Project.
+AMP is a party from time to time to litigation typical for electric utilities of its size and type, including litigation related to the construction of the Projects.
+In the opinion of AMP's General Counsel for Corporate Affairs, no such litigation is pending or, to her knowledge threatened, against AMP that is material to the Projects.
 Further, the General Counsel for Corporate Affairs is of the opinion that, except as described in this Official Statement, no such litigation is pending or, to her knowledge threatened, that would be material to the financial condition of AMP taken as a whole.

-RELATING TO COMBINED HYDROELECTRIC PROJECTS AND MELDAHL PROJECT
+RELATING TO PROJECTS AND MELDAHL PROJECT